jaypillai/Employee-Rating-App-Angular-8/README.md

 ### Firebase

 This repo is using Firebase.
 We use Cloud Firestore and Cloud Storage to handle CRUD operations over the employeees and to store their images.
-Also Hosting and Functions to deploy the app with Universal.

 ## Travis CI